groundxai/groundx-sdks/docs/upload-local.md

 :::

 ## Step 4: Set up content ingestion parameters
 Set up the parameters for the content ingestion request.
-For more information on the parameters for uploading hosted documents to GroundX, go to the :api[Document_uploadRemote] reference guide.
+For more information on the parameters for uploading hosted documents to GroundX, go to the :api[Document_uploadLocal] reference guide.

 1. Indicate the ID of the [bucket](https://documentation.groundx.ai/docs/concepts#concepts-buckets) you want to ingest the content into by setting the `bucket` parameter.